 The individual uncertainty components are analysed below.
-When values of uncertainty are reported, they all apply for an effective wavelength of 650 nm and are referred to the gold point; i.e., the reference temperature throughout this paper is $T{90}(X) = 1337.33$ K. Two categories of uncertainty are introduced, a) normal and b)

-best, referring to uncertainties that a) can be easily obtained at present in national metrology institutes, and b) can be obtained with considerable effort by the small number of leading workers in the field.
+When values of uncertainty are reported, they apply for an effective wavelength of 650 nm and are referred to the gold point; i.e., the reference temperature throughout this paper is $T{90}(X) = 1337.33$ K. Two categories of uncertainty are introduced, a) normal and b) best, referring to uncertainties that a) can be easily obtained at present in national metrology institutes, and b) can be obtained with considerable effort by the small number of leading workers in the field [29].
+In all tables always standard uncertainties are quoted.